c-sanders/BoostAndQtThreads/README.md

 As can be seen, this rule is both shorter and simpler.
 Furthermore, it doesn't need to copy the resulting file.
 This pattern rule will work, however the
 GNU Autotools project which it is a part of, needs to be configured correctly so as to allow the project to use pattern rules.

-The previous paragraph implies that there is problem using pattern rules in GNU Autotools projects - and this is indeed the case.
+The previous paragraph implies there is a possibility that there could be a problem using pattern rules in GNU Autotools projects - and this is indeed the case.
 The problem with pattern rules is, they are GNU extension to Makefiles, and as a consequence, the GNU Autotools (Automake in particular in this case), might complain when they come across a pattern rule while processing a `Makefile.am`.
 In response to seeing one, the Autotools might generate a message which is similar to the following;